mcrovero/effect-nextjs/README.md

 import * as Effect from "effect/Effect"
 import * as Layer from "effect/Layer"
 import * as Schema from "effect/Schema"
-import { Next, NextMiddleware } from "@mcrovero/effect-nextjs"
+import { NextPage, NextMiddleware } from "@mcrovero/effect-nextjs"

 // A simple service
 export class CurrentUser extends Context.Tag("CurrentUser")<CurrentUser, { id: string; name: string }>() {}